 Searching Conquer Addiction's Database

-- You can search by payment options, such as which insurance company the treatment center is in-network for or whether it offers a sliding payment scale based on income
+- Users have the ability to search by payment options, including the insurance companies the treatment center is in-network for and whether it offers a sliding payment scale based on income

 Tips for Conducting a Search

 Overall: The search function allows you to look at a summary of all the treatment centers who meet your search criteria.
 To see more detail about a particular center, click on its name (in red) to go to a full-page review of the center.
 You can search for treatment centers by selecting as many of the following indicators as are important to you:

 Name: To look up a particular treatment center, enter any word in its name into the name search box.

 Location: You can look for centers by state or by region of the country.

 Philosophy: There are two major philosophies about the type of addiction treatment that is most effective long-term.
 Abstinence-based treatment proponents believe that people struggling with addiction need to fully abstain from all drugs and alcohol.
 Medication-assisted treatment proponents believe that people struggling with addiction have the best likelihood of remaining alive and becoming productive, fully-functional members of society if they use certain opioid replacement or anti-craving drugs.
 Fortunately, many treatment centers provide both options today.

 Level of Care: The primary treatment levels of care, of which many centers offer more than one, are defined as follows: